Can Cocaine Kill You?Frank Montalvo

 According to the National Institute on Drug Abuse (NIDA), cocaine overdose is caused by a person taking enough amounts of the drug to reach toxic levels in the system, causing a severe reaction.
 Cocaine can poison your body systems, and toxic levels aren’t dependent on dosage.

 Most cocaine doses range from 30 to 70 mg.
-However, cocaine users with increased tolerance often increase quantities of daily consumption to above a gram.
+However, regular users with increased tolerance often increase quantities of daily consumption to above a gram of cocaine.
 The minimum cocaine dose that is considered fatal is 1.2 g.
 But hypersensitive users can suffer a lethal overdose from as little as 30 mg, making how much cocaine will kill you an impossible question to answer with a single amount.

 It is crucial to note that in some rare instances of very high tolerance, some people report using about 5 g or more of cocaine daily, which would be fatal for most people.